geekahmed/Linux-in-Action/README.md

 - `dd if=/dev/sda2 of=/home/username/partition2.img` creates an image of the sda2 partition and saves it to your home directory.
 - `dd if=/dev/urandom of=/dev/sda1` overwrites a partition with random characters to obscure the old data.
 - `rsync -av * username@10.0.3.141:syncdirectory` synchronizes recursively a folder in remote machine with local one.

+# Chapter 5.
+Automated administration: Configuring automated offsite backups
+## Section 1: Scripting with Bash
+- A linux script is a plain text file containing one or more commands compliant with Bash.
+	- Important in creating executable routines that can rival programming languages in complexity and versatility.
+- The # charavter in shell scripting introduces a comment that wouldn't be read by the interpreter.
+	- Using ! character besides the # character will make the interpreter read the value of the comment (shebang line).
+- Exit codes are passed when a Linux command completes.
+A 0 will be pased to indicate success, whereas different numbers can be configured to specify some kind of error.
+- Cron, by default, will always run as root.
+- Scripts saved to the /etc/cron.daily/ directory will be executed each day.
+## Section 2: Backing up data to AWS S3
+## Section 3: Scheduling regular backups with cron
+## Section 4: Scheduling irregular backups with anacron
+## Section 5: Scheduling regular backups with systemd timers
+## Security best practices
+## Command-line review